 Pratum’s compliance experts can help you understand the compliance requirements for your specific situation.

 You also can get advice from governmental bodies tasked with helping manufacturers and other companies navigate the government procurement process.
 Each state has a Manufacturing Extension Partnership Center that can help you with CMMC.
 You can look up yours at nist.gov/mep/centers.
 You can also work with one of about 300 Procurement Technical Assistance Centers nationwide.
 You can find a nearby PTAC at aptac-us.org.

-Ransomware has dominated the year’s headlines, but Americans suffer far more damage from business email compromise than any other attack, according to the FBI.
-The feds reported earlier this year that business email compromise cost more than $1.8 billion in 2020.
-Throw in business email compromise’s cousin of phishing, and you can tally another $54 million in damages.
+Ransomware continues to dominate the year’s headlines, but Americans suffer far more damage from business email compromise than any other attack, according to the FBI.
+The feds reported earlier this year that business email compromise cost more than $2.4 billion in 2021.
+Throw in business email compromise’s cousin of phishing, and you can tally another $44 million in damages.
 The boom in business email compromise (BEC) attacks means you should make it a top priority to train your team to spot this scam.

 BEC attacks use sophisticated techniques that can trick all but the most attentive email users.
 Attackers typically impersonate a legitimate contact asking for a transfer of funds.
 But when victims send the money, it lands in a bank account controlled by the bad guys.
 The hackers quickly convert the money to crypto currency or shift it into other untraceable channels.
 It may be days before you even know you sent the money to an imposter.

 Hackers typically send an email that seems to be coming from either a co-worker or a legitimate vendor.
 And, in fact, the bogus message may be coming from a legitimate account that hackers have overtaken.
 The hacker may even be talking about a legitimate payment you’re expecting to make.
 The only difference is the account they have you send it to.